-If the actual assessment is $1,000,000 or more, TC201 must be accompanied by an Accountants’ Certification, Form TC309, which must be signed by an independent certified public accountant who has conducted an appropriate audit of the applicant’s records under generally accepted auditing standards.
+If the actual assessment is $5,000,000 or more (prior to January 1, 2019 the threshold was $1 million or more), TC201 must be accompanied by an Accountants’ Certification, Form TC309, which must be signed by an independent certified public accountant who has conducted an appropriate audit of the applicant’s records under generally accepted auditing standards.

 In filing the Certiorari the flier should be prepared to substantiate questions from the Tax Commission on such items as:

 - Why the property has an operating loss

 - Why there is a decrease in gross income

 - Vacancy issues

 - Apparent inconsistencies between the Certiorari and the RPIE filing